grahampugh/plist-yaml-plist/README.md

 # Prerequisites

-The `pyyaml` module is required, which is not installed by default on Macs.
+The python `yaml` module is required, which is not installed by default on Macs.
 You can install it with `pip`, which you may also need to install first.

 ```
 $ sudo python -m ensurepip